rcbops/rpc-ceph/README.md

 * HAproxy configured on localhost

 This job does not run the benchmarking playbooks.

+**bluestore**:
+This is the same as the functional job but runs using bluestore, and 3 collocated OSD devices per osd host.

 **rpco_newton**:
 An RPC-O newton-rc integration test, that will deploy an RPC-O AIO, and